garikAsplund/garik.codes/src/routes/blog/Code Bloat.md

 If the project were bigger, it'd be an easy decision.
 Break.
 It.
 Down.

-For now, I'll just wait and hopefully next time I can better judge how to split things up in advance.
+For now, though, I'll just wait and hopefully next time I can better judge how to split things up in advance.
 Maybe.

 ![Building be like](https://i.pinimg.com/originals/9a/a7/24/9aa7241c91aa10636577ef1d1f11a25a.png "Building be like")